zwilsoncc/docs/README.md

 The guidelines cover important information such as the difference between documentation and guides, how to use the provided components and where to put static assets.

 We have tried to make contributing to the ZEIT Now documentation as easy as possible, especially for those new to Open Source.
-If anything is unclear or you have any questions then please reach out to us on [ZEIT Spectrum](https://spectrum.chat/zeit) where we will do our best to help you.
+If anything is unclear or you have any questions then please create an issue to discuss your contribution and how best to make it.

 ## Reporting Issues